somanyadav/Stock-Prediction-ML-App/README.md

   <img src="https://github.com/somanyadav/Stock-Prediction-ML-App/blob/main/Images/1_tEim5aRYlu346TLsYja_UA.png" />
 </p>

+* <b>alpha</b> is a ratio (or a percentage) of how much importance the model will allocate to the most recent observation compared to the importance of demand history.
+* <b>alpha d{t-1}</b> represents the previous demand observation times the learning rate.
+You could say that the model attaches a certain weight (alpha) to the last demand occurrence.
+* <b>(1-alpha) f{t-1}</b> represents how much the model remembers from its previous forecast.
+Note that this is where the recursive magic happens as f{t-1} was itself defined as partially d{t-2} and f{t-2}.

 ### Holt Model

 Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services.